Alabang Philippines Temple: Temple leadership

 The church's temples are directed by a temple president and matron, each typically serving for a term of three years.
 The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.
-Romeo S. Elisan Jr. has been announced as the first president, with Jocelyn S. Elisan will be the matron.
+Romeo S. Elisan Jr. is serving as the first president, with Jocelyn S. Elisan as matron.

 Admittance

-On August 4, 2025, the church announced the public open house to be held from November 21–December 13, 2025, excluding Sundays.
-A media day will take place November 17, 2025, and invited guests will tour November 18–20.
-The temple is scheduled to be dedicated by David A. Bednar on January 18, 2026.
+On August 4, 2025, the church announced the public open house that was held from November 21 to December 13, 2025, excluding Sundays.
+A media day took place November 17, 2025, and invited guests toured the temple from November 18 to 20.
+The temple was dedicated by David A. Bednar on January 18, 2026.

 Like all the church's temples, it is not used for Sunday worship services.
 To members of the church, temples are regarded as sacred houses of the Lord.
 Once dedicated, only church members with a current temple recommend can enter for worship.